Yekatit 12: Casualties

 Estimates vary on the number of people killed in the massacre.
 Ethiopian sources claimed that 30,000 people were killed, while French and American newspapers provided figures ranging between 1,400 and 6,000 deaths.
 Historian Angelo Del Boca and British author Anthony Mockler estimated 3,000 deaths.
 A 2017 history of the massacre by Ian L. Campbell estimated that 19,200 people were killed.

 Commemoration

-Ethiopia annually commemorates the victims of Italian fascism.
-On February 22, 2023, to coincide with the commemoration of the 86th anniversary of the Yekateet 12 massacre, the United States Embassy in Addis Ababa held a ceremonial reopening of the restored "American Gibbi" building, where the U.S. Chargé d’Affaires Cornelius Van H. Engert sheltered 700 Ethiopians fleeing the violence, thereby saving their lives.
-In Italy, in October 2006, a Memorial Day for the African victims was proposed, but it was not established after to the fall of the Prodi II Cabinet.
+Ethiopia annually commemorates the victims of the massacre.
+On 22 February 2023, to coincide with the commemoration of the 86th anniversary of the Yekatit 12 massacre, the United States Embassy in Addis Ababa held a ceremonial reopening of the restored "American Gibbi" building, where the U.S. Chargé d'Affaires Cornelius Van H. Engert sheltered 700 Ethiopians fleeing the violence, thereby saving their lives.
+In Italy, in October 2006, a Memorial Day for the African victims was proposed, but it was not established due to the fall of the Prodi II Cabinet.